 Marissa Sander’s First Step: Getting Back to the Basics

 “The first step I took was to stop all unnecessary spending.
 I really had to review the basics of true wants and needs.
-Then, I decreased all of my bills by switching companies, negotiating lower prices, asking for discounts, cancelling services, and utilizing less energy, water, data, etc. For the new baby, I utilized cloth diapers, co-slept, breastfed, and wore him everywhere so that I could decrease the costs of raising a baby as much as I could.
+Then, I decreased all of my bills by switching companies, negotiating lower prices, asking for discounts, canceling services, and utilizing less energy, water, data, etc. For the new baby, I utilized cloth diapers, co-slept, breastfed, and wore him everywhere so that I could decrease the costs of raising a baby as much as I could.
 That gave me extra money to start my debt payoff strategy.”

 Dawn’s First Step: Get More Education to Increase Value in the Job Market

-“First, I went back to school so that I had a chance at a high paying career upon graduation.
-This was 1000% worth one year of financial hardship and what ultimately allowed me to break the paycheck to paycheck cycle and begin to build wealth.”
+“First, I went back to school so that I had a chance at a high-paying career upon graduation.
+This was 1000% worth one year of financial hardship and what ultimately allowed me to break the paycheck-to-paycheck cycle and begin to build wealth.”

 Clarissa Wilson’s First Step: Get a Higher-Paying Job